Cyberoctane29/EPA-Carbon-Monoxide-AQI-Analysis/README.md

 - **Hypothesis Testing**: Conducted hypothesis tests to compare AQI values across regions and assess policy impacts.
 - **Confidence Intervals**: Constructed confidence intervals to quantify uncertainty in mean AQI estimates.
 - **Visualizations**: Created boxplots and histograms to visualize AQI trends and distributions.

-## Project Insights

-### Descriptive Statistics
-- The **mean AQI** across the dataset is **6.76**, indicating relatively good air quality.
-- **75% of AQI values** are below **9**, suggesting that most regions have satisfactory air quality.
-- The **maximum AQI value** is **50**, which is well below the threshold of 100, indicating safe air quality even in the worst cases.

-### Probability Distribution Analysis
-- The **log-transformed AQI data** (`aqi_log`) approximates a normal distribution, making it suitable for statistical analysis.
-- **West Phoenix** was identified as an outlier with a significantly higher AQI value, suggesting the need for targeted interventions.

-### Hypothesis Testing
-- **Los Angeles County vs. Rest of California**: No statistically significant difference in AQI, indicating that air quality concerns are not uniquely concentrated in Los Angeles.
-- **New York vs. Ohio**: New York has a statistically lower AQI than Ohio, making it a more suitable location for a regional office if air quality is a priority.
-- **Michigan’s AQI**: Michigan’s mean AQI is not statistically greater than 10, suggesting it would not be affected by a new policy targeting states with higher AQI values.

-### Confidence Intervals
-- The **95% confidence interval** for California’s mean AQI is **[10.36, 13.88]**, indicating that California is likely to be impacted by the proposed policy.

 ## Future Work